Piercing the Reich: Reception

 In Issue 44 of The Canadian Wargaming Journal, Keith Martens found the rules "quite complete and clearly laid out."
 He thought the game was balanced, with the Germans weaker but entrenched, and the Americans more numerous but greener.
 Martens concluded with a strong recommendation, saying, "Give Piercing the Reich a go.
 You will not be disappointed.

 David Fox, writing for Berg's Review of Games, thought the game box's cover was "dreadful", and "The map, ugh, is Beth Queman in one of her less-than-inspired moments. [...]
 Yuck."
 Despite this Berg liked the rules, saying, "I like this system a lot-- it's an original way of portraying the fluid, attack/counter-attack nature of World War II mobile combat."
 Although he found the combat system quite complex, he came to like it.
 Fox concluded "Another winner from Moments in History [...] the best, and most enjoyable, battalion-level WWII around."

 Eric Pass, in Issue 106 of Games Games Games, disagreed with other reviewers that the map was terrible, finding the map "neither execrable nor outstanding."
 Pass noted that this was a new generation of wargame that deviated from the 30-year tradition of "I go, You go", and although he found the new rules complex to learn, "players who persevere will be rewarded with a tense, exciting game winnable by both sides."
 He concluded with a strong recommendation, saying, "A fine balance of playability and simulation, I recommend PtR as a good study of the Battle of Aachen."

+In Issue 5 of Zone of Control, Henry Lowood liked all of the components except the map, calling it a "significant disappointment.
+From almost any angle or distance, the map's dominant color mix repels the eye."
+Lowood also liked the mix of innovative rules, writing, "the ease with which these elements fit together settles players nicely into the flow of the thrust-and-parry sequences that nicely mirror the broken, discontinuous nature of the historical campaign."
+Lowood concluded by rating the game "Good" for gameplay and "Excellent" for historicity, writing, "Piercing the Reich is an outstanding vehicle for studying the course of the Aachen campaign ...
+[It] demonstrates impressively that it is possible to provide historical insight, offer innovative game mechanics, and provide an enjoyable gaming experience in a single wargame."

 Matt White reviewed the second edition of the game, Crossing the Line, for Armchair General, and found the quality of the "beautiful" artwork and graphics was a marked improvement over the 1st edition.
 He did not find the rules overly complex, rating them a 6 out of 10 on the complexity scale, and noted, "The game features many interesting rules and game mechanics."
 Although White found the scenarios long, he still thought the campaign game was "engrossing and very compelling."
 He concluded with a strong recommendation, saying, "This is an excellent maiden game package from Furor Teutonics Games and I look very much forward to what they produce in the future."